 - Track user and prospect sharing activity

-- Track prospect interactions with shared content
+- Track prospect interactions with shared content and Pages

 - Use filters to drill down into specific activities